Ho1yShif/sonic-mood/README.md

 #### Why Fireworks AI?

 Fireworks AI provides enterprise-grade inference infrastructure optimized for speed and reliability.
 With sub-second response times for both embeddings and LLM generation, it ensures a responsive user experience for real-time music recommendations.
-Competitive pricing and generous rate limits made it feasible to process embeddings for over 12 million songs during the data preparation phase.
+Competitive pricing and generous rate limits made it feasible to process embeddings for millions of songs during the data preparation phase.

 #### Why Qwen models?